MIC: Model-agnostic Integrated Cross-channel Recommenders: Approach

 \subsection{Model-agnostic Plugin}

-\methodname~ can also be treated as a plug-in to other matching stage recommenders by simply switching the encoder. \methodname~ incorporate the perturbation and mining module in the item-side and add a cross-channel contrastive learning module on top of the deep structural, semantic model \cite{Huang2013LearningDS}.
+\methodname~ can also be treated as a plug-in to other matching stage recommenders by simply switching the encoder. \methodname~ incorporate the perturbation and mining module in the item-side and add a cross-channel contrastive learning module on top of the retrieval baselines.
 Since the cross-channel learning module is independent of the encoders and the embedding layer is adaptable to sparse and dense features of users and items, \methodname~ is highly flexible and achieves a model-agnostic performance boost in retrieving items from multiple channels efficiently.